Seven Principles Student Inventory: An indicator of success?

 Inventory refinement.
 Based on student testing and expert agreement the original student inventory was refined and improved.

 Construct validation.
 Endorsement from the original inventory authors and a factor analysis supported the instrument's construct validity.

 Predictive relationship.
 Using a stepwise, hierarchical, discriminant analysis, it was established that significant inventory scale variables could be utilized to correctly predict classification of subjects, as either high or low achievers, beyond the effect of pre-college control variables (HS average, SAT, sex) alone.

 Other findings included the following: (1) Tau indicated that adding factor variables hierarchically increased classification accuracy over random assignment by 48%, versus a 31% improvement when only control variables were used.
 (2) McNemar's chi-square test demonstrated a significant increment in discriminating power with the addition of scale variables.
 (3) "TimeTask" clearly emerged as the scale variable contributing most to the inventory's discriminating power.

 Overall, while results support a positive association between inventory scale variables and student learning, they should be viewed cautiously as not all of the scale variables contributed significantly.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Oberst, Jerome Edward, "Seven Principles Student Inventory: An indicator of success?"
 (1995).
 Social Science - Dissertations.
-Paper 66.
+66.